 The major in Business Administration seeks to develop managerial and leadership skills by focusing on a better understanding of organizations, human resources, and entrepreneurship in a domestic as well as a global business environment.
-The major requires the completion of 42 hours.
+The major requires completion of 42 hours.

-Program Co ore Curriculum 30 hours
+Program Core Curriculum 30 hours

-Business Ad lministration (BADM) 12 hours
+Business Administration (BADM) 12 hours

-one cour rse chosen from 3
+one course chosen from

 306 International Business 3

 333 Entrepreneurship 3

-315 Organizational Theory and Behavior 3
+315 Organizational Theory and Behavior

-406 Human Resource Management 3
+406 Human Resource Management

-499 Senior Capstone in Business Administration: Strategic Management 3
+499 Senior Capstone in Business Administration: Strategic Management

-All majors must take the Major Field Test (MFT) and/or other selected assessment tests, as required for selected courses
+All majors must take the Major Field Test (MFT) and/or other selected assessment t tests, as required

+for selected courses. -

-MINOR IN BUSINESS ADMINISTRATION:
+MINOR IN H Business Administration:

-ine mine or requires completion of 18 nours.
+The mino or requires completion of 18 hours.

-Accountin ng (AČCT) 6 hours
+Accountin g (ACCT) 6 hours

-201 Elementary Accounting I 3
+201 Elementary Accounting I

 202 Elementary Accounting II 3

-Economic s (ECON) 3 hours
+Economic 3 hours

 203 Economic Development of the United States 3

-Minor Ele ectives 9 hours
+Minor Ele ctives 9 hours

-Nine (hours chosen from the program core listed previously.
+hours chosen from the program core listed previously.

-Note: With department approval, ECON 201, Principles of Microeconomics, may be substituted for ECON 203.
+Note: ' 203.
+With department approval, ECON 201, Principles of Microeconomics, may be substitute d for ECON

-Note: Students majoring in Accounting cannot minor in Business Administration.
+Note: Stu dents majoring in Accounting cannot minor in Business Administration.

-MINOR IN ECONOMICS:
+Minor in I CONOMICS:

-The minor requires completion of 18 hours.
+The mine or requires completion of 18 hours.

-Two (2) co ourses chosen from 6 hours
+Two (2) co urses chosen from 6 hours

-Econo omics (ECON)
+Econo mics (ECON)

-20 00 Essentials of Economics 3
+20 0 Essentials of Economics

-20 01 Principles of Microeconomics 3
+20 1 Principles of Microeconomics 3

-20 02 Principles of Macroeconomics 3
+20 2 Principles of Macroeconomics 3

-Business A Administration (BADM) 3 hours
+dministration (BADM) 3 hours

-403 International Finance
+403 International Finance 3

-Economic es (ECON) 9 hours
+Economics (ECON) 9 hours

 407 Intermediate Microeconomics

-408 Intermediate Macroeconomics
+408 Intermediate Macroeconomics 3

-410 Comparative Economics

-Note: The minor should be started no later than the beginning of the second ve ear of enrollment for students

-Note: The minor should be started no later than the beginning of the second year of enrollment for students planning on graduating in four years.
+410 Note: The minor should be started no later than the beginning of the second year of enrollment for students planning on graduating in four years.